Satish615/Clash-of-kings/Core Values/Simplicity [Shweta].md

   * Used socket.io library and node js to make the game realtime interactive.
   * Using the ready made library made the project very simple to implement.

+7. 7th week
+  * Using multi-color players as static players so that it is simple for players to distinguish.
+  * Displaying timer on game screen for all the players, so that it is easy for all the players to understand when they can       make a move.